aajb99/aajb99.github.io/_posts/2023-10-04-matplotlib-.md

 But rather than simply describing Seaborn's capabilities, why don't we dive right into it.

-## Seaborn's Primary Plotting Functions and Customization Methods
+## Seaborn's Primary Plotting Functions

 Seaborn is a library in Python, and must therefore be imported into your Python Environment.
 However, because we will also be using Seaborn's companion visualization library Matplotlib in this tutorial, we should load both by inputting the following code.